 - strategic planning; and

-The Roundtable’s ongoing mission is to reduce the incidence and mortality from this disease by achieving screening rates for colorectal cancer that are equivalent to screening rates for other cancers.
+The NCCRT’s ongoing mission is to reduce the incidence and mortality from this disease by achieving screening rates for colorectal cancer that are equivalent to screening rates for other cancers.

-It takes many voices to create an effective coalition – a coalition committed to raising awareness about the prevention and early detection of colorectal cancer.
-The Roundtable comprises over 60 member organizations with expertise in the areas of:
+It takes many voices to create an effective coalition–a coalition committed to raising awareness about the prevention and early detection of colorectal cancer.
+The NCCRT comprises over 100 member organizations with expertise in the areas of:

 - colorectal cancer prevention;

 How the NCCRT Functions